vtex/shoreline/styleguides/admin/documentation/core-concepts/styles.md

 ## className

-Scoped clasNames can also be created and reused multiple times.
+Scoped classNames can also be created and reused multiple times.

 ```jsx
 <Box